JaimilKothari/react-practice/README.md

 # React Practice

-This repository contains practice projects for learning and experimenting with React.
+This repository contains practice projects for learning and experimenting with React and Vite.
 Below is a brief description of each project included in this repository:

 ## Projects